-At 30 miles per resident, the average daily vehicle miles traveled in the North Bay counties of Marin and Solano top the county-level tallies for the Bay Area in 2013.
+At around 30 miles per resident, the North Bay counties of Marin and Solano had the highest average daily vehicle travel of the nine Bay Area counties in 2014.
 This figure represents a reduction for both counties from daily VMT averages that ran in the 30-plus range throughout the preceding decade.
-Conversely, San Francisco has by far the lowest VMT per capita of just 11 miles.
+Conversely, at just 11 miles, San Francisco has by far the lowest VMT per capita.